 • Genetic analysis of bacteria for taxonomic classification → Nagoya Protocol does not apply

-• Exclusions: organisms covered by specialised treaties (such as the International Treaty on Plant Genetic Resources for Food and Agriculture or the Pandemic Influenza Preparedness Framework) and used under the terms of those treaties
+• Exclusions from the Nagoya Protocol: organisms covered by specialised treaties (such as the International Treaty on Plant Genetic Resources for Food and Agriculture or the Pandemic Influenza Preparedness Framework) and used under the terms of those treaties

 Your obligations